AstaDru/eCommerceProject/README.md

 <br>Me and Sironi decided that PostgreSQL tool called pgAdmin will be the best choise for us because it is the most advanced Open Source database in the world.
 <br>Postman tool was used for testing our routes, request bodys and responses.
 <br>Our ERD is built with help from lucid visual collaboration website.
-<br>We used Swagger editor for documenting our API, because it is a great tool for building and documenting API's, free, easy to use, popular in web development enviroment.
+<br>We used Swagger editor for documenting our REST API, because it is a great tool for building and documenting API's, free, easy to use, popular in web development enviroment.
 <br>
 <br>[Postman page](www.postman.com)
 <br>[Lucid page](www.lucidchart.com)